mlejeune15206/Computers-OR---Disjunctive-Stochastic-Programming/README.md

 **Authors**: J. Kettunen, M.A.
 Lejeune

-This archive is distributed in association with the INFORMS Journal on Computing under the MIT License.

 M. Lejeune acknowledges the support of the National Science Foundation [Grant ECCS?2114100] and of the Office of Naval Research [Grant N000141712420] for this study.

 <!-- blank line -->